Guekka/cathedral-assets-optimizer/README.md

-# SSE Assets Optimizer
+# SSE Assets Optimiser

-This tool aims to automate assets optimization for Skyrim Special Edition.
+This tool aims to automate assets optimisation for Skyrim Special Edition.
 Made with Qt and C++.
 Command line arguments currently not supported.

 Meshes :